bkudria/speakeasy/docs/instructions.md

  3. Analyze the task requirements and current code.
  4. Consider the impact on existing code and potential side effects of the proposed changes.
  5. Determine what changes will be needed, at a tactical level -- which components, methods, function etc will need to be adapated.
 Be fine-grained.
 Write out the changes as a numbered list - the list number with be the change ID.
- 6. Scope the necessary changes:
+ 6. Scope the necessary changes if needed:
    1. Estimate the size -- the level of effort  -- of each change, according to this Fibonacci scale:
       1 point: A straight-forward edit of 1 or 2 lines adjacent lines 2 points: A bigger change, requiring some nuance, decision-making, or judgment calls